 Who should parents contact for further information?

 Please contact the school office if you would like to find out more about registering your child for free school meals or checking eligibility for Pupil Premium funding.
 This information will be held confidentially by the school.
 The school office should also be able to direct you to any reports the school has produced relating to the use of the pupil premium.Please contact the school office if you would like help completing the online eligibility check.

-The Pupil Premium Lead (Mrs Mupesa), Designated Teacher for LAC or Post LAC children (Ms T Hussey), Headteacher (Mrs D Gallagher) or the Chair of Governors (Ms B Perkes) on behalf of the governors can offer further information to those parents penquiring about the use of the Pupil Premium.
+The Pupil Premium Lead (Mrs Mupesa), Designated Teacher for LAC or Post LAC children (Mrs D Gallagher), Headteacher (Mrs D Gallagher) the Pupil Premium Govennor (Mrs F Rowley) or the Chair of Governors (Ms B Perkes) on behalf of the governors can offer further information to those parents penquiring about the use of the Pupil Premium.